EuPathDB/EuPathDBIrods/Resources/Documentation/vagrant-irods.md

 	  end
   </code>
   * Exit the VM and reload (<code>vagrant reload</code>).
+  * My experience is that this reload step is insufficient by itself.
+I have to run the firewall-cmd inside vagrant and then reload (<code>firewall-cmd --permanent --add-rich-rule="rule port port=8180 protocol='tcp' accept"</code>).
+Then do another <code>vagrant reload</code>.
-  * Once the VM is again running, restart tomcat and insure that the irods rest service is visible externally (check <code>http://wij.vm:8080/irods-rest/rest/server</code> using the same credentials as earlier).
+  * Once the VM is again running, restart tomcat and insure that the irods rest service is visible externally (check <code>http://wij.vm:8180/irods-rest/rest/server</code> using the same credentials as earlier).

 ### End to End Testing
   * A sample dataset (<code>dataset_u12401223_t1231238088881.tgz</code>) is available in the EuPathDBIrods project for testing.
 Copy it over to vagrant home (<code>cd ~</code> and <code>sudo cp /vagrant/scratch/project_home/EuPathDBIrods/Resources/dataset_u12401223_t1231238088881.tgz .</code>).